Zsolt Bücs

 Zsolt Bücs (born 8 September 1963 in Mátészalka, Hungary) is a football coach and former football midfielder from Hungary.

 Reportedly, Bücs was one of the highest-paid S.League players, earning $21,500 Singaporean dollars a month.

 Playing career

 Home United

 Known for his role as a playmaker and his eye for a pass, Bücs later career ended in Singapore where he helped the S.League club to a mid-table finish in 1998.
 He was then named Home United captain for the 1999 season where he secured the title with the Protectors becoming the first foreign captain to lift the trophy where the Hungarian's season was further embellished by earning the 1999 S.League 'Player of the Year' Award.
 However, he was not congruent with his management in terms of his wage package, leaving the club for this reason by the 2000 S.League and then moving off to Austria before finally retiring.

 Managerial career

 After his retirement, Bücs took up a role in coaching where he became the assistant manager in his home country for club Dunakeszi.

+Selangor

+In July 1993, Bücs moved to Southeast Asia to signed with Malaysian club Selangor FA.
+He then helped the club to win the 1993 Liga Semi-Pro Divisyen 2 title thus gaining promotion to the top flight.